-If you don’t follow my Facebook page or my Twitter account, you may have missed the good news I shared on Friday.
+If you don’t follow my Facebook page or my Twitter account, you may have missed the good news I shared.

 I was contacted by an NCO in my office and asked to fill her in on my accomplishments, volunteer work [See, I told you volunteering was important to the AF], and academic progress since I’d returned from tech school.
 She claimed it was for “Airman Feedback,” although some others in the office I’m currently working in tipped me off that it might be for an award.